2013 drought in Maharashtra

-The 2013 drought in Maharashtra in India came about after the region received lower rainfall during the monsoon season June to September 2012.
+The 2013 drought in Maharashtra in India came after the region received lower rainfall during the monsoon season June to September 2012.
 It is considered as the region's worst drought in 40 years.
 The worst-hit areas in Maharashtra were Solapur, Parbhani, Ahmednagar, Latur, Pune, Satara, Beed and Nashik.
 Residents of Latur, Osmanabad, Nanded, Aurangabad, Jalna, Jalgaon and Dhule districts were also affected by this famine.

 Geographical and physical impact

 In January 2013, the Indian government reported that 7,896 villages in Maharashtra were affected by drought.
 In a region near the Bhima River in Maharashtra, the years leading up to the drought in 2013 recorded below average annual rainfall: in 2011, slightly below average, and in 2012, the lowest since 2003.
 In May 2013, the lowest groundwater levels were recorded since May 2005.
 The low rainfall and groundwater appears to have been worsened by improper water resource management.

 With approximately 80% of drinking water sources in Maharashtra dependent on ground water sources, the drought led to a situation of drinking water scarcity in Maharashtra.
-The drought also negatively affected agriculture, decreasing production of staple foods, ranging from 5-21%, as compared to the previous year.
-This decreased production led to an increase in food prices across India and a decrease of India’s GDP by 0.5% (9 billion USD) in 2012.
+The drought also negatively affected agriculture, decreasing production of staple foods, ranging from 5 to 21%, as compared to the previous year.
+This decreased production led to an increase in food prices across India and a decrease of India's GDP by 0.5% (US$9 billion) in 2012.

 Of 223 farming households surveyed, over 60% reported crop losses and over 20% reported loss of livestock because of the drought.
 Multiple farmers moved to urban areas in search in work.
 Others effectively used reserves of food, water and money to survive.